dmoore04/house-of-games-API/README.md

 ## Setting it up

 _If you wish to develop this project further you should first fork a copy of this repo to your own GitHub account.
-Execute any commands pointing to the repo with your new URL_
+Execute any commands pointing to the repo with your new URL._

 ### **Cloning and dependencies**